friedger/matrix-blockstack-password-provider/README.md

 ### Client support
 * Currently only [OI Chat](https://chat.openintents.org) supports this type of authentication.
 * Client apps need to write a file `mxid.json` into the root of their gaia bucket.
-The content is the challenge received from the home server.
-Then for authentication, the client needs to send the blockstack id as username and as password a client app generated nonce that was used when requesting the challenge together with the app domain in the format
+The content is the challenge received from a [home server auth endpoint](https://auth.openintents.org).
+Then for authentication, the client needs to send the id address as username and as password a client app generated nonce that was used when requesting the challenge together with the app domain in the format
-`nonce + "|" + appDomain`
+`nonce + "|" + appDomain + "|" + blockstackId` .
+Users can do this manually on a [account management site](https://github.com/friedger/matrix-blockstack-auth).